PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 The distance a character moves at a given speed is dependent on his physical attributes, as per the character creation rules (see p.94).

- • Sprint: A sprinting character must be unencumbered and may not have any leg injuries.
+ - Sprint: A sprinting character must be unencumbered and may not have any leg injuries.
 A sprinting character suffers a –5 penalty on any action requiring fine motor control (for game purposes, ranged attacks require fine motor control, as do most other Coordination-based actions, but close combat attacks do not).
 However, his speed inflicts a –3 penalty to all ranged attacks made against him.

-•Run: A character may run so long as he has no leg injury worse than slight and is not more than lightly encumbered.
+ - Run: A character may run so long as he has no leg injury worse than slight and is not more than lightly encumbered.
 A running character suffers a –3 penalty on any action requiring fine motor control.
 However, his speed inflicts a –2 penalty to all ranged attacks made against him.

-•Trot: A character may trot if he has no leg injury worse than slight and is not more than moderately encumbered (combat loaded).
+ - Trot: A character may trot if he has no leg injury worse than slight and is not more than moderately encumbered (combat loaded).
 A trotting character suffers a –2 penalty on any action requiring fine motor control.
 However, his speed inflicts a –1 penalty to all ranged attacks made against him.

-•Walk: A character with a moderate leg injury or heavy encumbrance is limited to walking speed.
+ - Walk: A character with a moderate leg injury or heavy encumbrance is limited to walking speed.
 A walking character suffers a –1 penalty on any action requiring fine motor control.

-•Stagger: A character with a serious leg injury, one who is kneeling, or one who is overloaded is limited to staggering.
+ - Stagger: A character with a serious leg injury, one who is kneeling, or one who is overloaded is limited to staggering.
  A staggering character suffers a –1 penalty on any action requiring fine motor control.

- •Crawl: The last resort of those who must move or die but who cannot stand up – or those who need to stay low to avoid hazards.
+ - Crawl: The last resort of those who must move or die but who cannot stand up – or those who need to stay low to avoid hazards.
 A prone character or one with a critical leg injury may only crawl.
 When crawling, a character suffers a –4 penalty on any action requiring fine motor control.